ManishAradwad/autods/README.md

 This project contains an automated tool for creating datasets for fine-tuning Language Learning Models (LLMs).
 The tool is inspired by AutoGPT and uses the OpenAI API to generate a Question-Answer dataset on a specific topic provided by the user.
 You can add files (pdf only for now) in the `resources` folder.
 These files will be used for dataset creation using Retrieval Augmented Generation.

+NOTE: (According to OpenAI)[https://platform.openai.com/docs/assistants/how-it-works/creating-assistants],

+> You can attach a maximum of 20 files per Assistant, and they can be at most 512 MB each.
+The size of all the files uploaded by your organization should not exceed 100 GB.
+You can request an increase in this storage limit using our help center.
+In addition to the 512 MB file size limit, each file can only contain 2,000,000 tokens.
+Assistant or Message creation will fail if any attached files exceed the token limit.

+Please keep this in mind while adding the files

 ## Project Structure

 The project is structured as follows: